Product Recommendation Engine

 Collaborative filtering models

 User-based and item-based collaborative filtering trained on your interaction data, purchase history, click streams, view events, ratings, and engagement signals.
-Matrix factorisation approaches (ALS, SVD) for large-scale user-item interaction datasets.
-Real-time user similarity computation for personalised recommendations.
-Cold-start handling for new users with content-based fallbacks.
+Matrix factorization approaches for large-scale user-item interaction datasets, real-time user similarity computation for personalized recommendations, and cold-start handling for new users with content-based fallbacks.

 Content-based recommendation engines

-Item similarity models built from catalogue attributes, product categories, tags, descriptions, price ranges, and custom metadata.
+Item similarity models built from catalog attributes, product categories, tags, descriptions, price ranges, and custom metadata.
 User preference profiles built from interaction history.
 Hybrid content-item representations that combine structured attributes with text embeddings from product descriptions.
-Effective for catalogues with rich metadata and for new-item cold-start scenarios.
+Effective for catalogs with rich metadata and for new-item cold-start scenarios.

 LLM-powered recommendations

 Recommendation systems that use large language models to understand item descriptions, user queries, and preference signals in natural language.
-Semantic similarity between user intent and catalogue items.
-Recommendation explanations in natural language ("Recommended because you bought X").
-Effective for conversational recommendation interfaces and for catalogues where text descriptions carry the primary signal.
+Semantic similarity between user intent and catalog items, with recommendation explanations in natural language ("Recommended because you bought X").
+Effective for conversational recommendation interfaces and for catalogs where text descriptions carry the primary signal.

 Real-time recommendation APIs